 If you’re indulging, ensure what you eat is served appealingly and looks pretty.
 This way, you’ll get the full experience, not just the taste, and it will feel much more rewarding.
 Also, remember to eat slowly and enjoy each bite!

 If you know you will have a dessert in the afternoon, make a quick calorie count and plan your breakfast and lunch accordingly.
 I’d call this “making room” for the splurge.

 7. Make small compromises

 If you’re a sucker for pasta carbonara, try making it with zucchini noodles instead of wheat spaghetti.
 You’ll get that same creamy goodness while cutting a significant chunk of calories.
 Small compromises are worth it!

 8. “Pay” for your diet cheats

-So you ate some pizza, and it was great but now you feel stuffed?
+So you ate some pizza, which was great, but now you feel stuffed?
 Get outside for a walk or a bike ride.
-The movement will get your blood pumping and ease your digestion, burning some of those calories in the process.
+The movement will pump your blood and ease your digestion, burning some of those calories.
 It’s a win-win, right?

 9. Be the chef

 Sometimes a treat is even better if you make it yourself.
-With the Internet being so full of detailed recipes cooking at home is that much easier.
-Besides the fact that homemade meals are almost always healthier than anything storebought you can make them exactly how you like them.
+Cooking at home is much easier with the Internet full of detailed recipes.
+Besides that homemade meals are almost always healthier than anything storebought, you can make them exactly how you like them.

-I’m pretty sure that none of us considers a sliced cucumber one of their go-to treats – almost all those foods we choose when cheating our diets are rich in calories, to say the least.
-While none of them are off limits make sure the portions are small.
+I’m pretty sure that none of us considers a sliced cucumber one of our go-to treats – almost all those foods we choose when cheating our diets are rich in calories.
+While none are off limits, ensure the portions are small.